The Physical Basis of Prediction: World Model Formation in Neural Organoids via an LLM-Generated Curriculum: Methods

 The core learning mechanism of our framework is predicated on the principles of model-based reinforcement learning (RL), operationalized through the neuro-plausible lens of the free-energy principle \citep{friston2010free}.
 This principle suggests that biological agents inherently act to minimize the discrepancy between their predictions about the world and the sensory evidence they receive, a quantity known as surprise or prediction error.
 In our framework, we leverage this concept by designing feedback signals to be either highly predictable (low surprise) or highly unpredictable (high surprise), serving as functional proxies for positive and negative reinforcement, respectively.
 This mechanism provides the essential error signals required to drive synaptic plasticity, the biological substrate for updating the agent's internal world model.

 \textbf{Reward (Model Confirmation).} A reward signal, delivered upon achieving a desirable state (e.g., capturing prey), is implemented as a predictable, low-entropy electrical stimulus.
 A concrete implementation involves delivering a consistent, low-frequency sinusoidal wave across all stimulation electrodes.
 This spatially and temporally predictable sensory input minimizes surprise, serving as a confirmation signal that reinforces the agent's preceding policy and strengthens its internal model of successful state-action sequences.
-An alternative biological implementation involves the targeted delivery of dopamine via UV light-controlled uncaging, directly activating the brain's reward pathways known to be crucial for inducing long-term potentiation \citep{schultz1997neural}.
+An alternative biological implementation involves the targeted delivery of dopamine via UV light-controlled uncaging.
+This is achieved by perfusing the culture with a biologically inactive 'caged' dopamine compound; a focused pulse of light then cleaves the caging group, releasing active dopamine at a precise spatiotemporal location \citep{Davies2019}.
+This directly activates the brain's reward pathways, which are known to encode reward prediction errors \citep{Wolfram1998} and are crucial for inducing long-term potentiation \citep{schultz1997neural}.

 \textbf{Punishment (Model Violation).} Conversely, a punishment signal, corresponding to an undesirable outcome (e.g., entering an aversive zone), is delivered as an unpredictable, high-entropy stimulus.
 This is implemented by applying a white-noise electrical signal, characterized by random amplitude and frequency, to a randomly selected subset of stimulation electrodes.
 This chaotic and surprising sensory input functions as a powerful error signal, indicating a violation of the agent's predictive model.
-The objective is to drive the network to update its policy to avoid states and actions that lead to such high-surprise, model-violating outcomes.
+The objective is to drive the network to update its policy to avoid states and actions that lead to such high-surprise, model-violating outcomes, providing a direct test of computational theories like the Free Energy Principle \citep{e24020301}.

 This bipolar feedback scheme directly translates the abstract principles of reinforcement learning into tangible biophysical drivers of change.
 By selectively confirming successful policies with predictable rewards and signaling model failures with unpredictable punishments, the framework compels the biological neural network to iteratively build and refine an internal model that can better predict and control its virtual environment.